grpc/grpc-java/RELEASING.md

 `v<major>.<minor>.<patch>`.
 For example, the same branch `v1.7.x` would be used to create all `v1.7` tags (e.g. `v1.7.0`, `v1.7.1`).

+1. Review the issues in the current release [milestone](https://github.com/grpc/grpc-java/milestones) for issues that won't make the cut.
+Check if any of them can be closed.
+Be aware of the issues with the 'release blocker' label.
+   Consider reaching out to the assignee for the status update.
-1. For `master`, change root build files to the next minor snapshot (e.g.
+2. For `master`, change root build files to the next minor snapshot (e.g.
    ``1.8.0-SNAPSHOT``).

    ```bash